-Man to be sentenced for manslaughter of date who died in speedboat crash
+Mum of Charlotte Brown who died in speedboat crash makes emotional plea for on-the-run killer Jack Shepherd to return

 -

-Man to be sentenced for manslaughter of date who died in speedboat crash

-A web designer responsible for killing his date who died in a speedboat crash on the River Thames is facing jail.

-Jack Shepherd, 30, had been trying to impress 24-year-old Charlotte Brown after meeting her on dating website OkCupid, the Old Bailey heard.
+The web designer had been trying to impress Ms Brown after meeting her on dating website OkCupid, the Old Bailey heard.

 But their champagne-fuelled first date ended in tragedy when his boat capsized on the River Thames in central London and she was thrown into the cold water in December 2015.